Good Conduct Medal

 The Army, Navy, Air Force, Marines, and Coast Guard all have their form of the Good Conduct Medal.
-Established during World War II, the Good Conduct Medal is given to soldiers, marines, sailors, and airmen enlisted who have behaved themselves appropriately and not had any non-judicial punishments, court martials, or other offenses.
+Established during World War II, the Good Conduct Medal is given to soldiers, marines, sailors, and airmen enlisted who have behaved themselves appropriately and not had any non-judicial punishments, court-martials, or other offenses.
 This behavior must be for three consecutive years.
-If a member of the military has such an infraction on his/her record, the three year timeline for good behavior restarts.
-It is possible for members of the military to achieve ten such awards in a 30 year career.
+If a member of the military has such an infraction on their record, the three-year timeline for good behavior restarts.
+It is possible for members of the military to achieve ten such awards in a 30-year career.
 The following sections will describe the way to recognize the Good Conduct Medal as well as explain the multiple awards differences.

 Description of Good Conduct Medal

 The Good Conduct Medal is a Bronze medal 1 ¼ inches in diameter.
 It bears an American Bald Eagle standing with wings outspread on a closed book and sword enclosed by the words, "efficiency honor fidelity."
 On the reverse side, a wreath consisting of a laurel branch on the left side of the medal and an oak branch on the right side encloses a five-pointed star and a scroll between the words "for good" and "conduct."
 In the case of successive awards, clasps are positioned on the ribbon.